 Another technique is to add an action beat showing the rage (3).

 - Sam slammed her fists on the table.
-‘How dare you?’
+‘How could you?’

 Nobody who is happy slams their fists on the table.

-- Butterfield, J. (2010), Damp squid: the English language laid bare, Oxford University Press.
+- Butterfield, Jeremy (2010), Damp squid: the English language laid bare, Oxford University Press.

 - King, Stephen (2000), On Writing: a memoir of the craft, reissued 2020 by Hodder & Stoughton.